Torridge Bridge

-The Torridge Bridge is a 650-metre-long concrete bridge, situated broadly in an east-west direction, built in 1987 in Bideford Devon over the River Torridge.
+The Torridge Bridge is a 650-metre-long concrete bridge, situated broadly in an east-west direction, built in 1987 in Bideford, England over the River Torridge.
+The bridge provides a bypass to Bideford avoiding the Bideford Long Bridge.

 Known additionally for its suicides the bridge has since been improved, with the instalment of higher railings.

-Many people believe it has been knocked down, due to the amount of deaths caused by suicides over the years, but the bridge is in fact still there.
+The road expansion joints on the west side were replaced in 2020 mitigating the loud "bonking" noise caused by passing road traffic.

-(The 1927 book Tarka the Otter; the Tarka Trail passes under the bridge).
+(From the 1927 book Tarka the Otter; the Tarka Trail passes under the location of the bridge).

 History

 Design

 Three piers are in the river.
 Each of the piers in the water is protected by concrete fenders 24m long by 8 metres wide by 8 metres high.
 The concrete piers of the bridge are around 24m high.
 It was designed by MRM Partnership, now part of WSP Global.

 Calculations were made for the possible effect of cross-wind and shear.
 It was designed by 1980.

+The bridge has no provisions for cycling, cyclists share the main carriageway with cars.
+Although pedestrians aren't banned from the bridge there are no pavements or footpaths on the roads approaching the bridge.
+There are emergency pavements on the bridge itself.